So you'd like to make a Vision Board. How FUN!

 #3 - Take a moment to mull over the following categories of life.
 Choose one area or more that you want to focus on in the next year.
 I prefer to pick one or two so as to not overwhelm myself.

 #4 - Gather Supplies:

 For a physical vision board

-- Cork board, poster board, pin board, notebook (Big or small, the sky's the limit to size!
-I suggest gathering supplies first and then decide what size to make your Vision Board.)
+- Corkboard, poster board, pin board, notebook (Big or small, the sky's the limit to size.
+I suggest gathering supplies first and then deciding what size to make your Vision Board.)